 Panelizer 7.x features

-- Other entities may be panelized.
-Users and taxonomy terms are supported; other entities may be supported by writing CTools plugins.
+- All entities may be panelized - nodes, users and taxonomy terms are supported out of the box, other entities may be supported by writing CTools plugins.
+Support for comments has been committed, though further work is necessary to add some missing gaps in functionality.

 - All panelized entities can be given a choice of panels.
 This means that the administrator can pre-create several different layouts for the entity and give them names; when editing the entity, the user can select one and the entity will be rendered using that layout.
 These choices can be optional or one can be required.